John 1:35-42 Reflection: The Call of Andrew and Peter

 Every new year, some of us make resolutions or plans and promises to fulfill.
 Perhaps, we are too focused on our material or financial goals.
 If so, it would be an opportune time to really consider or reconsider the question of Jesus.
 What are we looking for?

 In the gospel reading above, Andrew and his companion accepted the invitation of Jesus to “come and see”.
-They liked what they saw because they stayed with him for that day and the rest of the gospel tell us that Andrew went to tell his brother Simon about what his experience.
+They liked what they saw because they stayed with him for that day and the rest of the gospel tells us that Andrew went to tell his brother Simon about his experience.
 Simon too went to see Jesus and Jesus called him Cephas (Peter).
 This means there is something in Jesus that transforms those who encounter Him.

 “Come and see.”
 This is the invitation of Jesus to all of us.
 We are all invited to include Him in our resolutions, in our plans and in our life.
-The gospel gives us the hope and the guarantee that in Him, we will be seeing what we are looking for.
+The gospel gives us hope and the guarantee that in Him, we will be seeing what we are looking for.

 Any comment?